wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 leverages both undo and redo logging and switch between them dynamically in the runtime.
 Libnvmmio maintains log entries for every 4KB block in the file (except the last block which can be of arbitrary size).
-In order to find the log entry with low overhead, Libnvmmio maintains an internal radix tree in the per-file metadata that maps block offset into the file to the corresponding log entry.
+In order to find the log entry with low overhead, Libnvmmio maintains an internal radix tree in the per-file metadata as an index that maps block offset into the file to the corresponding log entry.
 Log entries are generated at small granularity by file write operations.
 Each log entry consists of a starting offset within the block, the length of the write, and the payload (which can be either undo or redo data).
 For undo logging, libnvmmio copies the original data before the write from the offset into the log entry,